AdobeDocs/commerce-knowledge-base.en/help/faq/general/adobe-commerce-release-strategy-lifecycle-policy.md

 ### Are there extended support options for customers on versions 2.3.7 and 2.4.0-2.4.3?

 While customers are encouraged to upgrade as soon as possible, paid extended support plans are available for versions based on PHP 7.4 (customers on 2.3.7 and or 2.4.0-2.4.3).
-These plans includes both quality and security patches for the core application and PHP for up to one year.
+These plans include both quality and security patches for the core application and PHP for up to one year.

 * Extended support for 2.3.7 started on September 8, 2022, and can be received until September 8, 2023.
 * Extended support for 2.4.0-2.4.3 started on November 28, 2022, and can be received until November 28, 2023.